 I’ve seen palo santo on social media before, mostly in the hands of white women describing its use and where it comes from.
 It’s the kind of content that usually feels somewhat… L.A.
 An interesting practice, stripped of all its cultural significance.
 Still, most of the witchcraft content I have encountered online feels much more negative: solutions for curses or instructions on what to do with voodoo dolls placed in your apartment by someone else.
 I have to ask:

 “As a brujo, you always have to protect yourself and perform rituals for that purpose.
 If you deal with these energies permanently, it can go wrong and hit you yourself.
-You will never be a perfect professional and always continue learning.
-Thus, before I do a spell, I first shield myself with a protection spell and cleanse my space.”
+You will never be a perfect professional.
+You will always keep on learning.
+Thus, before I do a spell, I first shield myself with a protective spell and cleanse my space.”

 “Cultural appropriation happens a lot on social media.
 There are certain things that are closed practices or no-go areas.
 It’s cultural practices like voodoo or santería that you have to be born into.
 On TikTok, I often see people performing such customs even though they don’t belong to the culture.
 I find that really problematic – you get a lot of clicks for something that people from the associated culture were killed for during colonial times.”

-From my personal experience, too, being queer means seeing the world through a different lense from a very young age.
-A lot of things people say exist, don’t and the other way around.
-Sexual attraction that is considered wrong, is pounding in my chest while I experience discrimination daily of which people say it is not there.
+From my personal experience, too, being queer means that I saw the world through a different lense from a very young age.
+I experienced things that people would say do not exist, or the other way around.
+Having a sexual attraction that is considered abnormal while experiencing daily discrimination certain people say do not exist.
 It feels like, sometimes, queer people exist in another dimension.
-In that sense, I fantasize, witchcraft has a similar outlook on the human experience.
-It offers another dimension, more depth and meaning to everything that is considered ‘real’ or ‘correct’ in Western culture.
+In that sense, I consider witchcraft as a similar outlook on the human experience.
+It offers another dimension, more depth, and meaning to everything that is considered ‘real’ or ‘correct’ in Western culture.